SourMesen/Mesen/README.md

 -Support for more UNIF boards and more NES/Famicom input devices
 -Rewind functionality
--Debugger improvements (APU state display, memory editor, scripting, etc.)
+-Debugger improvements (APU state display, scripting, etc.)
 -Shaders
 -Improvements to movie file format to support a few things that currently do not work
 -RAR file support